Partner (business rank): Law firms

 In law firms, partners are primarily those senior lawyers who are responsible for generating the firm's revenue.
 The standards for equity partnership vary from firm to firm.
 Many law firms have a "two-tiered" partnership structure, in which some partners are designated as "salaried partners" or "non-equity" partners, and are allowed to use the "partner" title but do not share in profits.
 This position is often given to lawyers on track to become equity partners so that they can more easily generate business; it is typically a "probationary" status for associates (or former equity partners who do not generate enough revenue to maintain equity partner status).
 The distinction between equity and non-equity partners is often internal to the firm and not disclosed to clients, although a typical equity partner could be compensated three times as much as a non-equity partner billing at the same hourly rate.
-In America, senior lawyers not on track for partnership often use the title "of counsel", whilst their equivalents in Britain use the title "Senior Counsel".
+In America, senior lawyers not on track for partnership often use the title "of counsel", which differs to the use the titles of Counsel and "Senior Counsel" used in most Commonwealth countries.

 Partner compensation varies considerably.
 A 2012 survey by Major, Lindsey & Africa found that law firm partners' average annual compensation was $681,000 ($896,000 for equity partners, $335,000 for non-equity partners) and tended to go up based on number of years in the partnership: